JoaoQB/42_2_fract-ol/README.md

 Julia Sets where you can draw a line from one point to any other without lifting your pen are called `Connected Julia Set`.
 Sets where points look like scattered pieces of dust are `Disconnected Julia Set`.
 The `Mandelbrot Set` is constructed by iterating the same quadratic equations used to produce `Julia Sets`: `f(z) = z^2 + c`.
-But instead of iterating all values of `z` for a fixed value of `C`, we fix the starting value of the iteration at 0 and vary `C`.
+But instead of iterating all values of `Z` for a fixed value of `C`, we fix the starting value of the iteration at 0 and vary `C`.
 Values of `C` where iterations of `Z` squared plus `C`' stay bounded are inside the Mandelbrot set.
 The ones that go to infinity are not.
 We can select points inside the `Mandelbrot Set` to reveal their corresponding `Julia Set`.
 So the `Mandelbrot Set` is like an atlas or map cataloging all kinds of `Julia Sets`.
 Values of `C` inside the Mandelbrot set are associated with `connected Julia Sets`, and values outside the set correspond with `disconnected Julia Sets` or `disconnected dust`.